WLRN-FM: Programming

 WLRN-FM and WKWM are the flagship NPR member stations in South Florida.
 They air a news and information format during the day with jazz at night and the BBC World Service overnight.
 Weekday information shows include Morning Edition, All Things Considered, Fresh Air, 1A, Here and Now, The World and Marketplace.
 There are two weekday evening music programs: Radyo Lekol, a Haitian Creole show and Weeknight Jazz, which features traditional and contemporary jazz music.

 Weekend specialty shows include Wait, Wait, Don't Tell Me, The Moth Radio Hour, The TED Radio Hour, The New Yorker Radio Hour, The Ezra Klein Show, Travel with Rick Steves, A Way with Words, Freakonomics Radio, Latino USA, Science Friday, Hidden Brain, Radiolab and This American Life.

 Translators and repeaters

 As of 2022, WLRN-FM has three repeaters in the Florida Keys: 93.3 W227AD in Key Colony Beach, 89.1 W206AS in Big Pine Key, and 100.5 W263BO in Key West.

 In late September 2008, WLRN launched a full-powered, class C3, 12 kW station, WKWM 91.5, in Marathon, Florida, which simulcasts WLRN programming for the southern Keys.
 This station broadcasts in HD Radio.
 WKWM has one repeater, 92.1 W221AY in Tavernier.

 To serve the Palm Beaches of South Florida, WLRN-FM leases FM translator 101.9 W270AD in West Palm Beach.
 It has a power of 250 watts and is fed by an HD2 subchannel of 90.7 WFLV.
-The translator and HD2 subchannel are owned by the Educational Media Foundation based in Tennessee.
+The translator and HD2 subchannel are owned by the Educational Media Foundation (EMF).